CBP vs. Border Patrol: Understanding the Dynamics of Immigration Agencies in the USA

 Purpose and Procedures

-Secondary inspection is a process conducted by CBP officers to further examine travelers or goods deemed suspicious during primary inspection.
-It involves thorough questioning, document verification, and sometimes, a physical search of individuals or their belongings to ensure compliance with immigration and customs laws.
-This process is crucial for identifying potential threats and ensuring that all travelers meet the necessary legal requirements to enter the United States.
+This meticulous process is essential for identifying potential risks and ensuring that all travelers meet the necessary legal requirements to enter the United States.
 During secondary inspection, officers may also utilize advanced technology and databases to cross-check information and verify the authenticity of documents presented by travelers.

 Border Inspection Process